 The Federal Work-Study program provides employment opportunities in various on-campus offices and in off-campus community service agencies.
 Students who qualify for the Federal Work-Study program will be paid at an hourly rate and receive bi-weekly paychecks for the hours worked.
 Federal Work-Study will not be credited to your account.
 It is the responsibility of the student to secure employment.
 Federal Work-Study positions are limited; therefore, there is no guarantee of eligibility from one year to the next.
-Students are encouraged to complete the FAFSA by March 1st to receive full consideration to participate in the Federal Work-Study program.
+Students are encouraged to complete the FAFSA by the priority filing date to receive full consideration to participate in the Federal Work-Study program.

 Eligible students will receive a letter before the start of the semester with details regarding the steps to visit the job database in Online Resource for Career Advancement (ORCA).
 Students who do not qualify for Federal Work-Study or who are not successful in securing a job may be able to secure employment with the assistance of the Career Development Center in Cleveland Hall 306.

 TEACH Grant eligibility is determined after the fall or spring semester starts.
 Those students who meet the eligibility requirements will be invited to apply for the TEACH Grant.
 Students must complete Entrance Counseling and an annual Service Agreement.

 In exchange for receiving a TEACH Grant, students must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.